Preserved Lemons (How to Preserve Lemons)

 • Choose a large, wide-mouthed glass jar and make sure it is clean.

-• Scrub and clean all of the lemons
+• Scrub and clean the 6-8 lemons

 • Cut each lemon into quarters, stopping just below the bottom, so they stay intact, but spread out like a star.